RedHatNordicsSA/ansible-roadshow/content/README.md

 ## Install required roles

-There is some dependencies for external roles in this setup.
-Use Ansible galaxy to install them:
+There are some dependencies for external roles in this setup.
+You can use Ansible galaxy to install them:

 ```
 ansible-galaxy install -p roles -r requirements.yml
 ```

-## Run Ansible to provision the labs
+## Run Ansible to provision the lab environment

 There is playbook ```provision-all.yml``` which includes some other playbooks to create all necessary resources into AWS, and configure each of them.
 It will use dynamic inventory provided by ```content/ec2.py```.
 That's why you need boto setup in addition to credentials in ```content/vars.yml```.